manuj-rai/manuj-rai/README.md

 ![Visitor Count](https://komarev.com/ghpvc/?username=manuj-rai&color=00F7FF&style=for-the-badge)

 **✨ Thanks for stopping by!
-Feel free to explore my repositories and don't forget to star ⭐ the ones you like!**
+Feel free to explore my repositories and star ⭐ the ones you like.**

 </div>